 Enabling the "Anomaly Detection" setting provides enhanced protection from fraudulent authentication requests for Duo Mobile users.
 Check the box next to Block anomalous Duo Push attempts to activate this option.
 Anomaly detection prevents Duo Mobile from receiving multiple push requests per user within a short period of time.
 Users will need to wait one minute before requesting another Duo Push.
 Authentication Log entries alert administrators to the behavior.
 Customers who have created automation leveraging two-factor authentication should add delays to their process to avoid triggering anomaly detection.

 Duo supports telephony-based authentication via phone calls and SMS messages.
 Each authentication call or SMS message is debited from your telephony credit balance.
-Paid accounts are issued credits monthly, and may purchase extra telephony credits as needed.
-Duo Free accounts do not receive monthly credit refills, but may purchase additional telephony credits.
+Paid accounts are issued credits yearly, and may purchase extra telephony credits as needed.
+Duo Free accounts do not receive automatic credit refills, but may purchase additional telephony credits.

 If you ever exhaust your telephony credit balance, your users will not be able to receive authentication phone calls or text messages.
 To avoid this, Duo automatically notifies all account administrators when the credit balance falls below a pre-determined percentage of your total credits.

 You can configure the credit balance email alert in the "Telephony Credits" section of the settings page.
 Change the "Low-credit alerts" option to Alert when account has fewer than _ credits and enter a number in the blank to change when the alert gets triggered.
 You can also change the low-credit alert email recipient by entering an email addresses in the Low credit alert email field.
 If no email is specified then all Duo administrators receive the low-credit alert email.